-Confidential communications – Under Section 32C of the CPA 2009, defense must seek leave to cross-examine any complainant on confidential communications.
+Confidential communications – Under Section 32C of the Evidence (Miscellaneous Provisions) Act 1958, defence must seek leave to both subpoena the notes of ‘confider’ and cross-examine any complainant in relation to confidential communications.
 Confidential communications can be;

-- Counseling that has occurred between the complainant and a psychologist
+- Counselling that has occurred between the complainant and a psychologist

 - Communications between a doctor and a complainant.